zhangtimothy/CPRT-Release/README.md

 I created this project because I wanted a personalizable way to apply repetition learning to memorize openings, and wasn't able to find a solution online.

-Check out the video below for a demonstration of features, as well as the intended way to use it(or at least the way which I've found to be the most useful).
+Check out the demo video below for a demonstration of features, as well as the intended way to use it(or at least the way which I've found to be the most useful).
 Demo video link (3 min watch): INSERT LINK HERE
+Installation video link: INSERT LINK HERE

 Features:
 - Repertoires start empty, add only the lines that you want to learn